feliipecosta/totp-sever/README.md

 1. Open your web browser and navigate to `http://localhost:3450`.
 2. Enter the password you used to encrypt your secrets.
 3. The application will display the TOTP codes for your accounts.

+### Application Behavior

+- **Automatic Updates**: Once authenticated, TOTP codes will refresh automatically every 15 seconds.
+- **Manual Refresh**: If you manually refresh the page (F5 or Ctrl+R), you'll need to re-enter your password.
+- **New Tabs**: Opening the application in a new tab will require authentication.
+- **Session Timeout**: Sessions automatically expire after 2 minutes of inactivity for security.
+- **Code Display**: Each account shows its name, current TOTP code, and a visual progress bar indicating time remaining.

+## API Endpoints

+- `GET /` - Main page (unlock screen or codes page depending on session state)
+- `POST /unlock` - Authenticate and unlock secrets
+- `GET /api/codes` - Get current TOTP codes (requires valid session token)

 ## License